 A miscoded key card.
 Maybe it is the metal plate in my head (just kidding) but it seems like at least every few stays this year I have to go back down and wait in line again to get my key programmed over as the only one I had did not work.
 Then, it seems, they give you two just in case.
 Duh, I should have asked for two to begin with!

 Then there are breakfast perks or at least club perks.
-Depending on your status, or with SPG at Sheraton hotels if you hold the business SPG AMEX card, you can get into the club room just by having that card.
+Depending on your status — sometimes included with hotel co-branded credit cards — you can get into the club room.
 If you have a friend on another floor who is joining you (or even outside the hotel and joining you in the club) getting a second key saves you the time of having to meet them at a firm set “minute” in time.

 Another reason is one key going into your wallet (or your purse etc.).
 I always try to grab the key card inside the key wallet (is that what they are called) but have at times walked out and forgot it.
 Normally I remember just as the door closes.
 A spare key in your wallet fixes this “ooppssiee”.